Processors of DEC PDP-11

 The PDP-11 used various processors compatible with the main command system for example, the LSI-11, F-11, J-11.
 In the late 70's DEC made a cheap processor T-11 for microcomputers.
 However for unclear reasons despite the seemingly large and high-quality software that could eventually be transferred to the system using it, it was not noted by the manufacturers of any computer systems.
 The only exception was one model of the Atari gaming console.
 The T-11 found itself a mass application only in the world of embedded equipment, although in terms of capabilities it was slightly higher than the z80.
-The SU produced processors K1801VM1, K1801VM2, K1801VM3, etc. similar to DEC processors and also exact copies of DEC processors.
-The latter were much more expensive and were produced in small quantities.
+The SU produced processors K1801VM1, K1801VM2, K1801VM3, etc. similar to DEC processors and also exact copies of some DEC processors.
+The latter began to be produced only by the beginning of the 90s.

 The PDP-11 processor command system is almost completely orthogonal, a pleasant quality, but when it is brought to the extreme it can create ridiculous commands.
 The command system of the PDP-11 processors has had an impact on many architectures and in particular on the Motorola 68000.